Evaporating black holes in de Sitter expanding universe: One-parameter models of dynamical black holes

 relating thus the principal quantities which determine the behaviour of our model.
 This relation can be seen as a conservation law or even as an equation of state we may use instead of the traditional one ($p=w\rho$) which does not make sense in the case of our $\kappa$-models where $\rho_{\kappa}$ is point-dependent while $p_{\kappa}$ is homogeneous.
 Moreover, this result encourage us to define the total density of the system black hole-dust,

 giving the total mass

 of Eq. (\ref{aMM}).
-Finally we note that all these results hold only for $\kappa\not=0$ as for vanishing $\kappa$ the mass $\delta M$ diverges and the above relations do not make sense.
+All these results hold only for $\kappa\not=0$ as for vanishing $\kappa$ the mass $\delta M$ diverges and the above relations do not make sense.
 The models with $\kappa=0$ which describe Schwarzschild-type dynamical particles may be studied using specific methods as in Ref. \cite{Cot}.

+Finally, we must stress that the models which satisfy the conditions (\ref{expand}) and (\ref{collaps}) comply with the null energy condition, $\rho_{\kappa}+p_{\kappa}\ge 0$.
+In our framework it is not difficult to find the remarkable identity